Potatoes vs. Sweet Potatoes: Root Vegetables for Cancer Prevention

 Not all versions of potato dishes are made equal.
 Fried potatoes, for example, are often high in fat, salt, and calories and lack some of the nutritional benefits seen in other potato dishes.

-Whether using sweet potato or a classic potato, opt for baked, boiled, or steamed.
+Whether using a sweet potato or a classic potato, opt for baked, boiled, or steamed.
 These methods of cooking/baking will yield the most significant overall nutritional value.
 Potatoes can be eaten plain (like the classic baked potato), boiled (in stews), or as a side dish.

 Curious about what other foods are packed with nutrients and antioxidants?
 Check out the NFCR Cancer-Fighting Food blog!